WONDER WOMAN 1984

 Also, as with the first movie, the special effects unfortunately end up a bit of a mixed bag.
 They hold up for the most part, adding a modern flair to some of the very-80s action, but every once and a bit the effects look rubbery and unconvincing, but never so jarringly so that it really hurts the movie.
 Surprisingly, the CGI mutated/evolved form of The Cheetah, briefly seen in the trailers, looks much better than expected.

 To note, Hans Zimmer (The Dark Knight Trilogy, Man of Steel) provides the score for Wonder Woman 1984, stepping in for Wonder Woman composer Rupert Gregson-Williams, and unquestionably creates one of his better works in recent years.
-By no means does that mean his other work has been subpar, not at all, but there’s a sense of fun and joy in Zimmer’s score here that we haven’t really gotten in some of his other recent projects (granted, that could just be the film’s setting and tone).
-Plus, his take on the established theme for Gadot’s Wonder Woman is wicked and well worth the price of the soundtrack alone.
+By no means does that mean his other work has been subpar, not at all, but there’s a sense of fun and joy in Zimmer’s score here that we haven’t really gotten in some of his other recent projects (granted, that could just be due to Wonder Woman 1984‘s more upbeat setting and tone in comparison to his other recent works).
+Plus, his take on the established theme for Gadot’s Wonder Woman is wicked and quite possibly the best take on it yet.

 Vibrant, uplifting and packed with all the heroics and heart we’ve come to expect from one of comicdom’s best characters, Wonder Woman 1984 is exactly the movie it needs to be, flaws and all, and maybe it’s just the right movie we all need right now.
 As the end credits roll, you can’t help but feel a little hopeful – just for a moment – that things will get better.
 It’s a comforting escape, with a pinch of nostalgia and sentimentalism, during a time when it’s so desperately needed, and it thankfully doesn’t disappoint.
 It’s uniquely engaging, using real emotional stakes to invest us that much deeper in the outcome in a way most other comic book-based movies can’t.
 Despite a couple minor quibbles, Wonder Woman 1984 is a bright, heartfelt adventure packed with great action, strong characters and unbridled optimism.
 Must See!